Photo Courtesy of Chris Lu

 Kyoto’s fondness for beauty extends to the appearance of its dishes, making the cuisine as visually pleasing as it is delicious.
 Kyo-ryori (Kyoto cuisine) is among the most sophisticated of all Japanese food, and is prepared with an emphasis on art and seasonality.
 Kyo-ryori includes yusoku (the food of the Imperial court), kaiseki (multi-course meals that accompany a tea ceremony), shojin ryori (the cuisine of Buddhist monks), and obanzai (traditional cooking).
 Kyoto's beautiful cuisine begs to be tasted in peaceful gardens, on tatami-mat floors, and within the temples and restaurants of the city.

 Kyoto flourished for 1,000 years as the capital of Japan, and in many ways it remains its cultural heart.
 Here, Buddhist temples coexist with Shinto shrines, and graceful geisha still perform.
 The people and the city share a refined elegance, and Japanese hospitality and courtesy are said to exceed even that of other regions.
 The classic arts of Kabuki and Noh theater, and the tea ceremony known as chado, continue to be honored traditions.
 The Japanese are both proud of and fascinated by Kyoto’s mesmerizing architecture and landscapes, which have influenced design throughout the world.
+If you are traveling with your children, consider the World of Samurai tour with AFAR’s partner Context Travel, led by a kid-friendly historian, that visits castles, temples, and rock gardens.

 Kyoto brims with shops hiding alongside narrow streets and centuries-old markets found inside temple gates.
 Kobo-san and Tenjin-san, the two largest outdoor markets, are excellent for antiques, kimonos, and Japanese street food.
 Because these markets occur only once a month, they're crowded and lively and fantastic for people-watching.
 The largest food market in Kyoto, Nishiki Market, is often called “Kyoto’s pantry.”
 This particular pantry is over 400 years old, and still supplies most of the city's restaurants.
 Popular department stores such as Takashimaya and Marui tower along the avenue Shijo-dori.
 And across the Kamo River, near the Yasaka Shrine, small clothing and dining boutiques cater to tourists.